Before entering into this rather abstract discussion on dysfunctional and dangerous ideologies, here are what I consider a few essential axioms.

 5: Humans are not just susceptible to irrational belief systems, which I’d argue, are at the root of most of humanity's problems... but have a desire to perpetuate those belief systems they believe in.

-6: As a result we create/support dysfunctional if not insane institutions to perpetuate these ideologies.
+6: As a result we often create/support dysfunctional if not insane institutions to perpetuate these ideologies.
 We also create a system of incentives to support the underlying ideology and disincentives/punishments for questioning that ideology.
 Punishments can range from mere social disapproval to death.

 We're all aware of physiologically-based insanity.
 But there is a more prevalent form of insanity... the self-inflicted variety by which I mean irrational belief systems.
 Technically such insanity resides in individuals who self-sabotage their own intellects.
 But, collectively those who subscribe to these insane belief systems are not satisfied with individual acceptance of a belief system.
 They want their insanity to become institutionalized.
 It can be on the level of murderous organizations like those who follow Bin Laden, institutions like the Nazi SS, like in the case of Nazi Germany the whole national purpose becomes devoted to a murderously insane ideology.